es-shims/String.prototype.trimRight/README.md

 [![browser support][testling-svg]][testling-url]

-An ES7 spec-compliant `String.prototype.trimRight` shim.
+A spec-proposal-compliant `String.prototype.trimRight` shim.
 Invoke its "shim" method to shim `String.prototype.trimRight` if it is unavailable.

+This package implements the [es-shim API](https://github.com/es-shims/api) interface.
+It works in an ES3-supported environment and complies with the [spec](http://www.ecma-international.org/ecma-262/6.0/#sec-object.assign).
+In an ES6 environment, it will also work properly with `Symbol`s.

 Most common usage:
 ```js